Are air conditioning costs a worthwhile investment as we experience hotter weather in the UK?

 Fully installed air conditioning systems have an outdoor fan unit that is connected to indoor fan unit via refrigerant pipes and they have a number of different configurations.
 The simplest fully installed air conditioning systems are known as room air conditioners (RAC) comprising of one outdoor fan unit and one indoor unit.

-These systems are usually for single room use and your air conditioning cost for this will be based on materials and installation - you can expect to pay from around £350 for the materials and around £1,100 to £1,500 for a fully installed system.
+These systems are usually for single room use and your air conditioning cost for this will be based on materials and air con installation.

 An advancement on the RAC unit is where there is one outdoor fan unit and two indoor units.
 Both indoor units serve a single room and they are both either on or off.
 You cannot usually operate the indoor units individually and they can only be in cooling or heating mode.